peterjc/kana-chording-ke/README.md

 I don't see how this might be used with macOS "Japanese - Kana" mode, unless when a consonant is pressed we wait for the vowel before sending anything to the keyboard?
 However, it seems a natural fit to the "Japanese - Romaji" mode.

+In this layout, for typing Japanese the only flick actions (here chording of some sort) would be for the ten-ten and maru modifiers - leaving the second hand mostly idle, perhaps mainly handling the kanji selection?
+Rather it seems logical to split the layout as per the intended thumb split - one hand gets the five vowels, and the other the nine consonants - taking us back to the KanaChord keyboard approach.

 ## License